open-telemetry/oteps/text/0148-sampling-probability.md

 unbiased adjusted count computed by a Sampler reflecting the whole population of spans.

-The value the `sampling.adjusted_count` attribuet under this proposal MUST be an unbiased estimate of the total population count represented by the individual event.
+The value the `sampling.adjusted_count` attribute under this proposal MUST be an unbiased estimate of the total population count represented by the individual event.